Your Pet, Our Passion.

 Non-clumping cat litter

 Non-clumping cat litter needs to be changed more regularly than clumping types.
-If just one cat is using the tray, aim for at least once a week, but if multiple cats are going to the toilet in there, the whole lot will need changing a few times a week.
-Bear in mind that cats generally do not like sharing litter trays, and if you have multiple felines it is worth getting one tray per cat plus an extra one.
+If just one cat is using the tray, aim for a full change at least twice a week, but if multiple cats are going to the toilet in there, the whole lot will need changing a few times a week and possibly even daily.

 Clumping cat litter